 There were only nine apostles, which is what these limestone stacks in the sea are called, in recent memory when they were renamed, perhaps for touristic value, the Twelve Apostles, after having been called the Sow and Piglets for years.
-A 2005 collapse of one apostle left eight standing...and they are outstanding.
+A 2005 collapse left seven standing...and they are outstanding.

 Figure about $10 a minute for a scenic helicopter flight over the Twelve Apostles.
 Try 12 Apostles Helicopters at the Twelve Apostles visitor center parking lot.